 The class has set an overall fundraising goal of $8 million (including the Scholarship Fund), and at last report on April 19, we were 98% of the way there.
 All donations from July 1, 2014 through June 30, 2019 count towards our reunion goal, including planned or deferred gifts.

-You can donate to any area you desire.
-Undesignated gifts to the Annual Fund are applied to the area of greatest need, and consistently that includes our top priority: scholarships.
+You're welcome to donate to any area you desire.
+Undesignated gifts to the Annual Fund are applied to the area of greatest need, and consistently that includes the Annual Fund's top priority: scholarships.
 If you are especially interested in a particular department, activity, or division (Con or College), you can certainly donate to that.
-However, we do hope you’ll help us grow the 1969 endowed Scholarship Fund, so we can make it as large as possible!
+However, we do hope you’ll help us grow the Class of 1969 Scholarship Fund, so we can make the endowment as large as possible!

 You can donate easily online at www.oberlin.edu/donate.
 To put part or all of your gift into the Class of 1969 Scholarship Fund, just type it into the ‘Other Gift Details’ box like this.